parejkoj/fgcmcal/cookbook/README.md

 =============

 This is a simple cookbook/example for running FGCM on the HSC RC dataset on the lsst-dev server.
-Please see [the FGCM README](../README.md) for installation instructions.
+Please see [the FGCM README](../README.md) for general installation instructions.

 Requirements